edwinlock/product-mix/readme.md

 # About

-This is an implementation of the algorithms developed in the working paper by Elizabeth Baldwin, Paul Goldberg, Paul Klemperer and Edwin Lock available on the ArXiv at [URL].
+This is an implementation of the algorithms developed in the working paper (BGKL) by Elizabeth Baldwin, Paul Goldberg, Paul Klemperer and Edwin Lock available on the ArXiv at [URL].
 The algorithms solve the Product-Mix Auction originally developed by Paul Klemperer (cf. https://www.nuffield.ox.ac.uk/users/klemperer/productmix.pdf); that is, they find a competitive (Walrasian) equilibrium.
+Installation instructions for this implementation can be found [here](install.md).

-Computing the equilibrium can be separated into two parts:
+As described in the above paper, computing the equilibrium can be separated into two parts:

 1) Find the component-wise minimal market-clearing price using a steepest descent approach.
 Both long-step methods described in the paper are